ty-thomas/Thomas_Resume/docs/index.md

 - Programming and data analysis using Python and R
 - Analyzing relational databases using SQL
 - Data wrangling and visualization
-- Collaborative coding using git and GitHub
+- Collaborative coding using Git and GitHub

 ### Genetic
-- Bioinformatic workflows to proces both DNA and RNA on varying organisms
+- Bioinformatic workflows for processing DNA and RNA across various organisms.
 - Analysis including TWAS, variant calling, RNA-seq analysis, and statistical modeling
 - Genomic selection and predictive analysis using statistics and AI